godatadriven/mlops-workshop/infra/README.md

-# How to set up the MLflow tracking server
+# How to set up the MLflow tracking server 🐳

+You can ignore this for the tutorial, unless you're interested in how the MLflow tracking server was set up.

 ## Pre-requisites